hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 Question: how do you test?

 * Compile the code ("if it builds, ship it")?
-* Run on sets of known inputs, validate results by visual inspection?
+* Run on correct inputs, check results by visual inspection?
-* Run on sets of known inputs, validate results with additional tools run manually?
-* Run on sets of known inputs, validate results automatically?
+* Run on correct inputs, check results automatically?
 * Run tests after every change or bug fix?
 * Use continuous integration?
-* Document manual validation processes?
+* Document manual testing?
-* Run on sets of inputs known to cause failures?
+* Run on inputs known to cause failures?
+* Run to ensure fixed bugs don't reoccur?

 Question: if you don't test, why not?

 * "I don't write buggy code".
 Almost all code has bugs.
 * "It's too hard".
-If it's hard to write a test for some code, then this is a good sign that the code is not well designed.
+This can be a sign that the code is not well designed.
 * "My code can't be tested".
 Why not?
 * "It's not interesting"
 * "It takes too much time and I've research to do"

-Correct, trustworthy research:
+Avoid embarrassment:

 * [Geoffrey Chang](http://en.wikipedia.org/wiki/Geoffrey_Chang) had to retract 3 papers from [Science](http://www.sciencemag.org) due to a flipped sign bit.
 * McKitrick and Michaels published an [erratum](http://www.int-res.com/articles/cr2004/27/c027p265.pdf) to a [Climate Research 26(2) 2004](http://www.int-res.com/abstracts/cr/v26/n2/p159-173/) paper due to a [problem](http://crookedtimber.org/2004/08/25/mckitrick-mucks-it-up/) caused by degrees and radians.
- * Avoid embarassment e.g. Ariane 5 used Ariane 4 software.
+* Ariane 5 used Ariane 4 software.
 Ariane 5's new engines caused the code to produce a buffer overflow.
 Ariane 5 blew up!

+Save money:

- * Save money e.g. find a bug on your own server for free before you submit a job to a charged-for HPC resource.
+* Find a bug on your laptop for free before you submit a job to a charged-for HPC resource.

+Save time:

- * Save time e.g. spot bugs before you analyse data produced by your scripts.
+* Spot bugs before you analyse data produced by your scripts.

-Check scripts and code:

-* Behave as expected and produce valid outputs given valid inputs.
-* Fail gracefully if given invalid input data, do not crash, behave mysteriously, or continue running and burn CPU cycles.
-* Handle boundary conditions e.g. input domains, output ranges, parametric combinations or other edge cases.
-* Behave the same after changes e.g. new features, bug fixes, optimisations, parallelisation.
-Regression testing.
-Nothing is worse than fixing a bug only to introduce a new one.

-Documents scripts and code - how to use it, how not to use it, what it does.
+* 1-10-100 rule.

+Safety net:

+* Fix bugs, optimise and parallelise without introducing (new) bugs.
+* EPCC and Colon Cancer Genetics Group (CCGG) of MRC Human Genetics Unit at Western General Hospital Edinburgh optimised and parallelised FORTRAN genetics code.

+Documentation:

+* How to use, or not to use, scripts and code and what they do.

 Verification - "Have we built it correctly?"
 Is it bug free, precise, accurate, and repeatable?